nock/nock/README.md

 // those calls will be outputted to console
 ```

+Recording relies on intercepting real requests and answers and then persisting them for later use.

 **ATTENTION!:** when recording is enabled, nock does no validation.

 ## `dont_print` option